What is a policy hack?

 Regardless of the final result, participants will walk away from the Startup Nations Summit with a proof-of-concept to take back home and further refine and implement through the same approach experienced at the hack (i.e. regulatory dialogue).

-- After the Summit: For the six months after gathering in Tallinn, SNS Policy Hack participants will have the support of mentors to take the proof-of-concept and start developing a regulatory sandbox.
+- After the Summit: For the six months after gathering at SNS, Policy Hack participants will have the support of mentors to take the proof-of-concept and start developing a regulatory sandbox.
 There will also be opportunities to share the implementation experience at future international events.

 What happens if my policy solution “fails”?

-The SNS Policy Hack is a dynamic process, a set of activities to help you brainstorm and improve solutions to policy problems by designing policies together with representatives of the startup ecosystem.
+The Startup Nations Policy Hack is a dynamic process, a set of activities to help you brainstorm and improve solutions to policy problems by designing policies together with representatives of the startup ecosystem.

 While the solution you proposed in your application may fail to pass the validation process at Startup Nations Summit or back home, like startups, you will have mentors to help you pivot your policy idea, or discard it and move on to a new solution.

-Who else will be Tallinn for the SNS Policy Hack?
+Who else will participate in the Policy Hack at SNS?

-For the SNS Policy Hack, we have received applications from 10+ countries across four different continents.
-We will accommodate no more than 15 policy proposals.
-For each policy proposal, there will be an assigned team of:
+We will select applicants and accommodate no more than 10 policy proposals on a rolling basis.
+For each selected policy proposal, there will be an assigned team of:

 - Team leaders: These are selected applicants who will benefit from the process of fine tuning their specific policy idea.